Visible thread veins on the legs — Fotona Nd:YAG vascular laser, supported by lymphatic drainage.

 Compression stockings support venous return and can prevent new veins developing, particularly during pregnancy, long-haul travel, or jobs requiring prolonged standing.
 Regular movement and leg elevation help.
 Weight management reduces venous pressure.
 Avoiding very hot baths and saunas reduces dilation.
 What home measures cannot do is clear established visible veins — they require either vascular laser or sclerotherapy to resolve.
 For cosmetic clearance of existing veins, clinical intervention is the only route.

 Start with a consultation at our Coventry clinic (15 Little Park Street).
-Your clinician examines the vein pattern, assesses severity, checks for underlying venous insufficiency, and gives an honest assessment of options — including when onward referral to a vascular specialist or dedicated vein clinic is the right call.
+Your clinician examines the vein pattern, assesses severity, checks for underlying venous insufficiency, and recommends the right Fotona Nd:YAG vascular treatment plan — pricing agreed at consultation because session count and area depend on vessel size and distribution.
+Where sclerotherapy or vascular specialist referral is the better clinical match, we'll say so honestly.
 Clients travelling from Leamington Spa or further afield are welcome — consultations can be booked at either Feonix location.
-Consultation fee applies.
-Klarna finance available for any treatments we provide directly.
+Klarna finance is available.

 Leg thread veins need proper vascular treatment.
 A consultation at Feonix Aesthetics gives you an honest assessment of severity, the best available pathway — whether with us or via onward referral — and the clinical context you need to decide.